About The Project

 Accommodation & Meals

 Volunteers joining our team in Uganda are accommodated with one of our carefully selected local host families - which are perfectly located in safe and convenient suburbs close to their project locations.
 In most cases host families provide the volunteer with a private room, but during busy periods you many need to share with other volunteers.
+There are no hot showers available, however there are showering systems in all of the host families.
+Linen and mosquito nets are provided.

 Staying with a local Ugandan family is a great way to be truly immersed in the local culture.
 All families have been fully vetted by our local team and have plenty of experience in hosting international volunteers.
 The families are experienced in hosting international volunteers and will take very good care of you.